 Thus far, there is no scientific support for this idea.
 Lab studies suggest static magnetic fields may modulate ion transport and related cell and neuronal activity, but the significance of these findings is unknown.

 Patients have used magnetized products to treat pain associated with fibromyalgia, neuropathy, sciatica, and arthritis, but any benefits identified in studies are often similar to placebo.
 Some technologies like pulsed magnetic therapy and transcranial magnetic stimulation are being evaluated for potential in reducing pain and depression, but these are different from products that are promoted in the market.

 - To relieve pain from arthritis, muscle strains, post-polio syndrome, or other conditions

-Only a few clinical trials have studied this use, and most have had serious design flaws.
-Many clinical trials have found no effect of magnets on pain.
-In the few clinical trials that have, design flaws and possible placebo effects have called results into question.
+Studies failed to find any effect of magnets on pain.
+In the few trials that did, design flaws and possible placebo effects have called results into question.